 - bonding can build up a tooth or fill gaps in between

 - resin material can restore a broken tooth to its size

 With dental bonding, like any procedure, it’s important to assess if it’s right for the patient.
-At the Mackenzie Dental Centre servicing Vaughan, Maple and Woodbridge, Dr. Lloyd Pedvis and the team evaluate and assess, based on individual patient needs.
+At the Mackenzie Dental Centre, Dr. Lloyd Pedvis and his team of dentists in Vaughan evaluate and assess, based on individual patient needs.
 Unlike some of the other cosmetic options available, there is no need for outside fabrication with dental bonding – the entire treatment can be completed in one visit, unless multiple teeth are involved.
 In fact, a complete procedure could be concluded in an hour or less.

 Dental bonding may not require anesthesia, as the procedure is painless.
 The process starts with a mild chemical applied to the tooth.
 This roughens the surface of the tooth, allowing the resin to better adhere wherever applied.
 The resin has been colour matched and resembles designer’s putty.
 It’s applied to the damaged tooth, custom molded, and then smoothed into its final shape.
 Ultraviolet light hardens the resin.
 When hard, the resin can be further shaped and polished.